Topic 1: Statistical Studies

 1. A variable in the study is students do-over choice.
 It is categorical variable.

 2. A data set is the collection of do-over choice of some or all students being surveyed.
-The data set would be univariate.
+The data set is univariate.

 Practice: Basic Statistical Concepts